 How many of us didn’t do the college paper until the night before it was due?
 Well, you can’t write a book in one night, but the sentiment still applies.

 Setting a due date — even if it’s arbitrary — motivates you to keep writing, keep writing, every day on your schedule, and continue to reach your daily word count goal.

 Set up a way to track your time and word count progress.
-Scrivener allows you to set an overall word count goal and a deadline to reach that overall word count.
-(I know I keep gushing about Scrivener, but it just has so many amazing features.)
+Atticus allows you to set an overall word count goal and a deadline to reach that overall word count.
+(I know I keep gushing about Atticus, but it just has so many amazing features.)